Find Healthcare Schools

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

-Other Environmental Science, Protection, or Health Technician Job Titles
+Types of Environmental Science, Protection, or Health Technician Jobs

-Is There Going to be Demand for Environmental Science, Protection, and Health Technicians?
+Is There Job Demand for Environmental Science, Protection, and Health Technicians?

-In 2016, there was an estimated number of 34,600 jobs in the United States for Environmental Science, Protection, or Health Technician.
+In the United States, there were 34,600 jobs for Environmental Science, Protection, or Health Technician in 2016.
 New jobs are being produced at a rate of 12.1% which is above the national average.
 The Bureau of Labor Statistics predicts 4,200 new jobs for Environmental Science, Protection, or Health Technician by 2026.
 The BLS estimates 4,600 yearly job openings in this field.

 undefined